RETT SYNDROME AND RELATED DISORDERS PANEL

 ALDH5A1, ARX, BDNF, CDKL5, CNTNAP2, FOXG1, FOXP2, IQSEC2, KCNA2, KCNQ2, KIF1A, MECP2, MEF2C, NRXN1, NTNG1, PLP1, SCN2A, SCN8A, STXBP1, TCF4, UBE3A, ZEB2

-Pathogenic variants in the FOXG1 gene have been described in both classic and atypical forms of Rett syndrome and show a very high clinical heterogeneity.
-In recent years, several other genes have been discovered in which pathogenic variants have been described that can lead to Rett syndrome-like clinical pictures or disease courses.
-In patients with Rett syndrome-like diseases, NGS panel diagnostics may therefore be recommended.
-In individual cases, this can lead to a diagnosis and thus to more precise statements on the prognosis and the risk of recurrence.
+Pathogenic variants in the FOXG1 gene have been described in both classic and atypical forms of Rett syndrome, and show considerable clinical heterogeneity.
+In recent years, several other genes have been discovered in which pathogenic variants have been described that can lead to Rett syndrome-like clinical pictures or courses.
+In patients with Rett syndrome-like disorders, exome diagnostics may therefore be indicated, which in individual cases can lead to a diagnosis and thus to more accurate statements about the prognosis and the risk of recurrence.

 References